 Zürich Zoologischer Garten "Let's go to the zoo!" is always a fun suggestion, especially when it comes to Zürich's top-of-the-line facility.
 Don't leave without seeing the elephants, whom, if you’re lucky, you can catch swimming.

-Freitag Flagship Store & Tower The cult-favourite Freitag bag has become synonymous with recycled fashion, but in Zürich, it’s the local flagship that has us swooning.
+Freitag Flagship Store & Tower The cult-favorite Freitag bag has become synonymous with recycled fashion, but in Zürich, it’s the local flagship that has us swooning.
 The store is built out of shipping containers, culminating in an observation deck up top.